 What Sayulita actually is

-It’s worth it, with eyes open.
-What makes Sayulita good is real — you can walk everywhere, the waves are beginner-friendly, the food runs from street tacos to genuinely good sit-down places, and the nightlife actually happens instead of pretending to.
-What drags it down is that you’ll pay gringo prices for a lot of it, and the town can feel packed and a little theme-park-ish when the crowds peak.
-If you want an empty, undiscovered fishing village, this isn’t it.
-If you want an easy, lively base with waves and good eating, it delivers.
+Here’s the honest read: it’s worth it, with your eyes open.
+The good parts are real.
+You can walk the whole town in 20 minutes, the wave forgives beginners, the food runs from a fistful of fish tacos to serious sit-down cooking, and the nightlife actually happens instead of pretending to.
+What drags it down is that you’ll pay gringo prices for a lot of it, and at peak times the place tips into a theme-park version of a fishing village.
+If you came for an empty, undiscovered coast, keep driving north to Chacala.
+If you want a lively, walkable base with waves and good eating, Sayulita delivers.

 Getting oriented